ayonli/js-magic/README.md

-This package also provides symbols according to the magic method names (`__get`, `__set`, `__has`, `__delete`, `__invoke`), you can use them if you want to hide the methods from IDE IntelliSence, but gernally they are not common used.
+This package also provides symbols according to the magic method names (`__get`, `__set`, `__has`, `__delete`, `__invoke`), you can use them if you want to hide the methods from IDE IntelliSense, but generally they are not common used.

 ## Supported Environments

-Any environment that supports ES6 `Proxy` will run this package perfectly, generally, NodeJS `6.0+` and modern browsers (`IE` aside) should support `Proxy` already.
+Any environment that supports ES6 `Proxy` will work with this package perfectly, generally, NodeJS `6.0+` and modern browsers (`IE` aside) should support `Proxy` already.